mikeredev/i3blocks/README.md

 - Define the blocks and configure the alert thresholds in `i3blocks.conf`

 ## More info
-- dunst config, etc., may be found in [dotfiles](https://github.com/mikeredev/dotfiles) repo
+- Config files for i3, dunst, etc., may be found in [dotfiles](https://github.com/mikeredev/dotfiles) repo